 History: Began as an art college in 1868, and was known by various names until 1978 when it became Croydon College.
 Partnered with the University of Sussex which awards its degrees.

 Address: Central location, two minutes from East Croydon and West Croydon stations and five minutes from the town centre.
 Three main sites all close together.

-Ambience: The college's impressive glass-fronted main building, completed in 2010 sits adjacent to the Fairfield Halls concert venue in the heart of Croydon, creating a landmark feature in the area.
+Ambience: The college's impressive glass-fronted main building, completed in 2010, sits adjacent to the Fairfield Halls concert venue in the heart of Croydon and creates a landmark feature in the area.
 Sixth form courses are also offered at the College’s Davidson Road campus which is a 10 minutes walk from the town centre.